Danhausen: Professional wrestling style and persona

+Danhausen performing his finisher on The Miz.
+Before the kick, he taunts the fans while they say "You are cursed".

-Danhausen has described his character as "Conan O'Brien possessed by a demon".
-In April 2021, he appeared as a guest on O'Brien's podcast Conan O'Brien Needs a Friend to discuss this concept.
+The character of Danhausen is an eccentric, theatrical professional wrestling persona defined by humor, absurdity, and self-aware performance rather than athletic prowess.
+The New York Times has described Danhausen as "a ghoul, maybe, or some kind of gremlin" who "wears makeup that looks as if he's in a silent film about KISS".
+Danhausen has described his character as "Conan O'Brien possessed by a demon", which led Danhausen in April 2021 to appear as a guest on O'Brien's podcast Conan O'Brien Needs a Friend to explain the character.
 The character wears horror-themed face paint and believes he has supernatural powers, such as shooting lightning from his fingers and the ability to put curses on his enemies.
+Initially, the "curses" seem not to work, but inevitably, in camp fashion, some terrible, improbable mishap occurs to his opponents.
 The voice for his character is based on O'Brien and Mark Hamill's Joker.
 He often refers to himself in the third person, adds the suffix "-hausen" to words, is interested and motivated by money and power, chastises other wrestlers if they use profanity, and describes himself and things he likes as "very nice, very evil".
 He is also known for nonchalantly dancing a "Pee-wee Herman dance" to the song "Tequila" in the middle of matches.
+His movements are deliberately awkward and exaggerated, and he engages audiences through pop-culture references and showmanship.
+Physically unimposing at 5-foot-10 and 175 pounds, his persona contrasts this with exaggerated claims of size and power, his most notable claims being that he stood at 6-foot-7 and weighed "over 300 pounds".

+Danhausen's facepaint was inspired by Pazuzu of The Exorcist.
+He became the first wrestler to trademark his facepaint design before Sting did.

 Other ventures

+Coffee collaboration

 In collaboration with the Rootless Coffee Company, Danhausen launched a signature coffee blend called Danhausen Coffeehausen in 2021.
-Like many wrestlers, Danhausen has trademarked his ring name and catchphrases ("Love that Danhausen" and "Very Nice Very Evil").
+Like many wrestlers, Danhausen has trademarked his ring name and catchphrases ("Love that Danhausen" and “Very Nice Very Evil.”
 In addition, he has trademarked the design of his face paint.
-The attorney who represented him in this matter, Michael Dockins (who works in conjunction with wrestlers so often he is nicknamed the "Gimmick Lawyer"), believes this to be the first time a wrestler has trademarked his physical appearance.
+The attorney who represented him in this matter, Michael Dockins (who works in conjunction with wrestlers so often he is nicknamed the "Gimmick Attorney"), believes this is one of the first times a wrestler has trademarked his physical appearance.